 In your world, "culture" has been replaced by skin pigment, yet you want to free yourselves from oppression by creating separation, a separatist space of your own, where you can express feelings and thoughts that are impossible to understand for those who have not experienced the same thing.
 The difference between your thinking and that of nationalists is only that nationalists want each group to keep to its territory, its national state.

 To me, Judith Kiros, that is a frightening thought.
 I want to live in a mixed country.
 I love my Swedish wife, my mixed children, my American, German, Kurdish, Swedish relatives, friends, acquaintances.
 I want to reflect in them, learn from them.
 I want to expose my thoughts and habits to what others think and feel.
 I think that's how we evolve.

 I am proud to be an ethnic bastard.
 To paraphrase the Croatian-Dutch writer Ugresic: I am a Bosnian in Sweden, a Swede in Bosnia, a Muslim in Serbia, a Serb in Croatia, a Bulgarian in Macedonia, a European in America.
-I am aware that you despise my whiteness, and that the Sweden Democrats despise my immigration.
+I am aware that you despise my whiteness, and that the Swedish Democrats despise my immigration.

-But the mix that must be reduced as a consequence of your policies is precisely what I live for.
+But the mix that must be reduced, as a consequence of your policies, is precisely what I live for.

 I don't want to be with you because you don't realise that your struggle, your ideas, are also dangerous for democracy, like those of the far right.
 You do not understand this because you have selective hearing.
 You hear the SVP's "arm yourselves" and you describe it - rightly, as "a danger to democracy".
 But when you yourself sing 'arm yourselves', it is just 'an old punk song'.
 How can one arming be so dangerous and the other so musical?